 We can also consider Balance in terms of our company demographics and commitment to inclusiveness.
 Are we actively pursuing balance in terms of who we see on stage, what stories we are telling, and whose voices we are uplifting and featuring?
 Improv has historically struggled with this sense of balance, and it has rightly been called upon to continue questioning its unchecked biases and charged with finding new ways to diversify its membership and leadership.
 Many movements, such as Augusto Baol’s Theatre of the Oppressed, Viola Spolin’s original theatre games, and Jonathan Fox’s Playback Theatre, have defined themselves as movements committed to sharing the tools and power of creativity.
 Modern mainstream improv, though often influenced by similar philosophies, has not had a strong track record of similarly opening its doors and stages.

-I intend to explore this complex issue in greater depth in an upcoming post focused on inclusiveness, but needless-to-say, the health and vibrancy of improvisation’s future is intimately connected to its ability to actively listen, include and change.
+I explore this complex issue in greater depth in an accompanying post focused on inclusiveness here, but needless-to-say, the health and vibrancy of improvisation’s future is intimately connected to its ability to actively listen, include and change.
 These tenants serve as the bedrock of our onstage craft and should similarly serve as calls to action of our offstage, organizational and recruiting policies and practices.

 And finally, let us consider Balance in terms of our life and art.
 It is unfortunately a rarity for improvisational practitioners to make a living solely from their craft as a performer.
 Most professional improv artists that I know cobble together a living from acting in many forms, teaching, consulting, administrative work, devising and/or directing, and many (dare I say most) also maintain a full-time “day job” that is less often in the realm of improv theatre.
 As an industry, there is often a tension between what we personally find artistically satisfying and enriching, and what is marketable and therefore likely to attract a paying audience.
 (This is, perhaps, yet another facet of “balance” worthy of discussion which I explore a little here).
 In the United States at least, with a general lack of federal funding for the arts, especially those seen as fringe or marginal, the title of professional improviser can feel oxymoronic or, if I were to paint it in a more favorable light, aspirational.